 What Color Are Maine Coon Ear Tufts

 I have not been able to find any independent research that clarifies what color purebred Maine Coon ear tufts should be.
-The only preferred requirements in relation to a Maine Coons ear tufts, are that they be ‘well tufted’ (source).
+The only preferred requirements in relation to a Maine Coons ear tufts are that they are ‘well tufted’ (source 1).

 Why Maine Coon Ear Tufts Are Mistaken For Lynx Tips

 It is not surprising that many people get confused with the technical terminology for each part of a Maine Coons ear.
 With three key phrases to choose from, I cannot think of many scenarios where the average owner ever even needs to know the difference between Maine Coon ear tufts, and Maine Coon lynx tips.